“I will love the light for it shows me the way, yet I will endure the darkness because it shows me the stars.”

 copper for boiling clothes

 The coal cellars for the ground floor flats – Number I and Number 2 – are beside the laundry.
 My father being a keen amateur photographer converted part of the coal cellar into a dark room-cum-workshop.

-The bathroom’s black and white tiled patterned floor a linoleum, but this hardy floor covering has been replaced in the bedroom and parlour by painted wooden floorboards and floral carpet squares.
+The bathroom’s black and white tiled patterned floor a linoleum, but they have replaced this hardy floor covering in the bedroom and parlour with painted wooden floorboards and floral carpet squares.

 The winters are long and cold in Scotland.
 Greenock has the highest rainfall of any town in Great Britain and comedians joke those born in Greenock have webbed feet.
-Most days washing has to be dried inside, or at least ‘aired’ before being folded away.
+Most days washing dried inside, or at least ‘aired’ before being folded away.

 The kitchen is the heart of Number 2.
-A large black cooking range providing warmth, as well as a pot of permanently hot tea.
-Mum is Irish and in Scottish colloquialism, a ‘tea jennie’, someone who drinks tea by the barrel.
-A gas stove top sits in the scullery, the small open room near the back door containing a sink, workbench and serviceable walk-in pantry.
-Meals are prepared in the scullery.
+A large black cooking range providing warmth, and a pot of permanently hot tea.
+Mum is Irish and in Scottish colloquialism, a ‘tea Jennie’, someone who drinks tea by the barrel.
+A gas stovetop sits in the scullery, the small open room near the back door containing a sink, workbench and serviceable walk-in pantry.
+They prepare meals in the scullery.

 Two comfy armchairs sit either side of the cooking range, close enough for stretched legs and feet to rest on the range and be nicely toasted on a chilly day or night.
 The square wooden table host at mealtimes with Mum’s limited repertoire because rationing still exists in 1953.